Nylon Injection Molding

 - T1 samples as fast as 10 days

-- Nylon 6 (PA6): Exhibits high moisture absorption (around 2.5-3% at saturation), impacting dimensional stability.
+- Nylon 6 (PA6): The high moisture absorption (around 2.5-3% at saturation) can impact dimensional stability.

 - Nylon 11 (PA11): Demonstrates exceptionally low moisture absorption (around 0.1-0.4% at saturation).